vazco/meteor-universe-e2e/README.md

 If you want to set custom reporter etc. you can provide options under `mocha` section of our config.
 List of available options can be found in [Mocha Wiki](https://github.com/mochajs/mocha/wiki/Using-mocha-programmatically#set-options).
 Please not that only `ui` supported at the moment is `tdd`.
-If you want to use `bdd` please let us know.
+If you want to use `bdd` please let us know with your use case.

 #### Puppeteer

 > Puppeteer is a library which provides a high-level API to control headless Chrome.
 It can also be configured to use full (non-headless) Chrome.

-Introduction coming soon...
+Most things that you can do manually in the browser can be done using Puppeteer.

+Puppeteer is used for browser automation, unlike most E2E test runners, which are based on Selenium.
+Our solution is more powerful, but limited to only one browser family (Chromium and Chrome).
+Depending on your case this may or may not be an issue for you.

+Puppeteer API should be familiar to people using other browser testing frameworks.
+Universe E2E creates an instance of Puppeteer's `browser` an `page` for you, so you can them to manipulate spawned browser with Puppeteer's API.

+Universe E2E v0.2 and earlier was based on Selenium and WebDriverIO, so [you can check it out](https://github.com/vazco/meteor-universe-e2e/tree/v0.2.0) if your looking for such solution, but we're not providing support for it anymore.

-### Changelog and roadmap
+### Changelog

-For planed roadmap and changes introduced in each version please check [the Github Project](https://github.com/vazco/meteor-universe-e2e/projects/1)
+Version history can be found at [releases page](https://github.com/vazco/meteor-universe-e2e/releases).

+### Licence

+MIT Licence